Tuition & Aid: Funding Your Pardee RAND Ph.D.

 Pardee RAND's program enables students to cover their tuition while receiving a consistent stipend for living expenses each year.
 The school also offers students the opportunity for subsidized housing at Pardee Commons.

 Year 1: Every student receives a full-tuition scholarship for their first year.
-They also earn their research fellowship by conducting research at RAND—what we call project-based research (known internally as on-the-job training, or "OJT").
+They also earn their research fellowship by conducting research at RAND—what we call experiential learning (known internally as on-the-job training, or "OJT").

 Year 2: Students receive a partial-tuition scholarship for their second year.
 To cover the remaining tuition, they work an increasing number of OJT days and earn a larger research fellowship.